-Students don’t merely study a topic at Belmont Day; they dive into it and explore it from every angle.
-They take the role of a Colonial settler and write a journal from that perspective.
+Middle school students don’t merely study a topic at Belmont Day; they dive into it and explore it from every angle.
 They complete a unique independent project related to human rights and share it on Freedom Night.
-They build robots and solar cars and design objects for a 3D printer—using not only math and science, but also creativity, collaboration, and problem-solving skills.
+They apply Spanish vocabulary and cultural learning to create grocery lists that could be used in Puerto Rico.
+They discover the inner workings of mathematical algorithms and conduct chemistry experiments.
+They build robots and solar cars and design objects for a 3D printer.
+Throughout every subject they apply critical thinking, creativity, collaboration, and problem-solving skills.

-The curricular program for the middle school rests on the balanced foundation of the lower school curriculum and similarly joins traditional skill acquisition with creative hands-on project assignments that are authentic and meaningful.
+The curricular program for the middle school is a cohesive extension of the lower school curriculum, joining traditional skill acquisition with creative hands-on project assignments that are authentic and meaningful.
+Faculty also teach students explicit strategies for writing, organizing, studying, and tackling assessments.
+Exploring these topics helps students understand themselves better as learners and feel supported in pursuit of excellence.

-Because teachers here form a team, integrated units that combine science and social studies, literature, and the arts abound in the middle school.
-Teachers cooperate with one another to weave their subjects together whenever possible, giving learning richness, context, and a pulse.
+Belmont Day teachers constantly collaborate to weave subjects together, giving learning richness, context, and a pulse.
 Students might find themselves making art that ties in with the history they’re studying.
 Or they might tackle a writing project along with others in the school.
-The assignments here are varied, purposeful, challenging, and creative, allowing students to explore new concepts in fascinating ways.
+Opportunities abound for connecting science, technology, engineering, art, and math (STEAM subjects).
+The assignments here are varied, purposeful, challenging, and motivate students to explore new concepts in fascinating ways.

 Be an Expert: Capstone

-Imagine that you’re sitting in a large room full of teachers, students, and other parents when your eighth grader walks up to the front.
-For the next half-hour, you listen as your child gives a dynamic presentation, sharing information, observations, and insights about an area of expertise.
+Imagine sitting in a large room full of teachers, students, and other parents when your eighth grader walks up to the front.
+For the next half-hour, your child gives a dynamic presentation of information and insights about an area of expertise.
 Your child presents with poise and gracefully answers follow-up questions posed by members of the audience.
-This vision becomes reality at Belmont Day.
-It’s called the Capstone Project.
+Belmont Day makes this vision a reality through the Capstone Project.